marijnh/Eloquent-JavaScript/11_async.md

 // → Done
 ```

-In later chapters we'll see more types of events that happen on the
+In later chapters we'll see various other types of events that run on
-event loop.
+the event loop.

 ## Asynchronous bugs